-4.46 The Inventory of Gardens and Designed Landscapes in Scotland identifies sites of national importance for a range of designed or ornamental landscapes which can be of artistic, historical, horticultural, scenic, architectural, nature conservation or archaeological importance.
+4.48 The Inventory of Gardens and Designed Landscapes in Scotland identifies sites of national importance for a range of designed or ornamental landscapes which can be of artistic, historical, horticultural, scenic, architectural, nature conservation or archaeological importance.
 Where development may affect such a site or its setting there is a statutory obligation for the Council to consult Historic Environment Scotland.

-4.47 The Garden History Society, supported by the Council and SNH, produced a list of Non-Inventory sites of regional and local significance, identifying their key features.
+4.49 Scotland's Garden and Landscape Heritage (SGLH) supported by the Council and SNH, produced a list of Non-Inventory sites of regional and local significance, identifying their key features.
 Since then work has been undertaken to identify and define the extent and condition of these areas of interest.
 The Council encourages the production of management plans for gardens and designed landscapes both to identify conservation needs and direct how change can be best accommodated.